HeGTa: Leveraging Heterogeneous Graph-enhanced Large Language Models for Few-shot Complex Table Understanding: Conclusion

 \section{Conclusion}

-In this paper, we introduce a novel framework, HGT, tailored for few-shot complex TU.
-The effectiveness of HGT is validated across multiple datasets for CTC, TTC, and Table QA, accompanied by an in-depth ablation study to examine the impact of each component.

-In future work, we plan to expand HGT's applicability to tables featuring more diverse layouts and to further improve HGT's performance in Table QA tasks by implementing techniques that enhance the model's inference capabilities.
+In this paper, we introduce a novel framework, HeGTa, tailored for few-shot complex TU.
+The effectiveness of HeGTa is validated across multiple tabular datasets, accompanied by an in-depth ablation study to examine the impact of each component.
+In future work, we plan to expand HeGTa's applicability to tables featuring more diverse layouts and to further improve HeGTa's performance in TQA tasks by integrating the program-aided paradigm into our approach.